What is Kindergarten for?

 Gender-aware best practices in the early years

-In 1981, most teachers (and most professors of education) believed that kindergarten should be a mix of didactic instruction, experiential learning, and play, with a healthy mix of music and arts and crafts.
+In 1984, most teachers (and most professors of education) believed that kindergarten should be a mix of didactic instruction, experiential learning, and play, with a healthy mix of music and arts and crafts, with an emphasis on socialization.
 Today, many school administrators across the United States believe that the objectives of kindergarten should center primarily on literacy and numeracy.
 I present evidence that this change in focus, combined with the accelerated curriculum, has resulted in some boys disengaging from school altogether, by 3rd grade or even earlier.
 And it has narrowed the focus of some girls, so that today it is not unusual to find a 3rd grade girl who asks, “Is this going to be on the test?”

 We can’t turn back the clock.
 The main focus of this presentation, then, is on gender-aware strategies which teachers can use today, in the context of today’s reality, in the coed setting, to ignite the fire of curiosity in every child, and help every child to achieve to their fullest potential.